 According to the laws God set forth, a sacrifice must be perfect, unblemished and pure in every way in order for God to accept its death in a sinners place.
 The Messiah HAD TO, by his own choice, live his live perfect, unblemished and pure so that when it came time for him to die, then God would accept that sacrifice as payment in full for the sin that separated Adam and Eve and all their children from God.

-The Messiah born that lived perfect and who died in our place thereby fulfilling God’s promise to fix Adam’s mistake, and fulfilled God’s blood covenant with Abraham, is named Jesus.
+The man (from the flock of humankind) lived a perfect life.
+And then died in our place thereby fulfilling God’s promise to fix Adam’s mistake thus fulfilling God’s blood covenant with Abraham.
+This man's name is Jesus (as spoken in English).
 Although Jesus’ primary function as Messiah was to allow his own innocent blood to be shed for us as a perfect sacrifice, there was much more to it than that.

-Continue on to Part 2 - Truth vs. Tradition: What Jesus Really Meant at the Last Supper
+Continue Part 2 - Truth vs. Tradition: What Jesus Really Meant at the Last Supper

 Address: God's Word First, P.O.
 Box 3406, Vista, CA. 92085 United States